pivotal-cf/docs-phd-ds/external-service-plans.md

                     <tbody>
                         <tr>
                             <td>Service Plan Name</td>
-                            <td>(Required) The name you want Pivotal CF users to see in the CLI and Developer Console. </td>
+                            <td>(Required) The name you want PCF users to see in the CLI and Apps Manager. </td>
                             <td>String</td>
                         </tr>
                         <tr>
                             <td>Service Plan Feature Bullet 1 </td>
                             <td
-                                rowspan="3"> The details of the service plan you want Pivotal CF users to see.
-The values in these fields display to users in the Marketplace section of the Pivotal CF Developer Console. </td>
+                                rowspan="3"> The details of the service plan you want PCF users to see.
+The values in these fields display to users in the Marketplace section of the Apps Manager. </td>
                             <td
                                 rowspan="3">String</td>
                         </tr>